yangminz/cs-notes/os/modern-operating-systems.md

 provide an alternative model for I/O: **files can be accessed as a big byte array in memory**.

+## 3.6 Implementation Issues

+### 3.6.2 Page Fault Handling

+1. MMU traps to kernel.
+Push PC to kstack, save other info to special registers.
+2. Save general registers & volatile info for later resume.
+Go into OS.
+3. OS get page fault info (e.g. vaddr) from: (1) Hardware register; Or (2) parse current instruction.
+4. Check page table: if vaddr is valid: page fault & protection fault.
+If not valid or bad protection, kill process.
+Else, run page replacement.
+5. No free physical frame, select victim, swap to disk.
+When doing disk transaction, context switch to other processes.
+6. On free frame available, swap in file-backed or create annoymous page, switch to other processes
+7. I/O interrupt, switch back.
+Mark the frame in page table as normal.
+8. Restore to the state before page fault instruction.
+9. OS scheduled the fault process.
+10. Restore user space & re-execute the instruction.

 # Chapter 5.
 Input/Output

 OS controls all I/O devices: issue commands to the devices, catch interrupts, handle errors.
 So OS must provide an interface between the device & rest of OS.